t0504b/TCD_MSc-Dissertation_Tanvi-Bagla_19300699/README.md

 As a part of coursework related to the 'Thesis' in Trinity College Dublin, I worked on the topic 'Comparative Analysis of NGBoost and XGBoost'.
 Following is the Abstract of the same.

-##Abstract
+## Abstract

 Data scientists are coming up with new ensemble methods of machine learning by doing a little tweak in the way ensemble trees are learned, and the parameters are trained.
-The concept of Gradient Boosting Machines is running since 2001 (J. H. Friedman, 2001).
+The concept of Gradient Boosting Machines is running since 2001.
 Gradient boosting comprises of an ensemble of weak models that are combined to output one strong prediction model.
-NGBoost (Natural Gradient Boost) (Duan et al., 2019) is one of the recent boosting models that has the feature of giving probabilistic predictions.
+NGBoost (Natural Gradient Boost) is one of the recent boosting models that has the feature of giving probabilistic predictions.
 It is built on the principle where a base learner works on parametric probability distributions to be measured on a scoring rule.